 (Btw, since 2019 there exists a new OFFICIAL WWDCScholars Discord Server!
-For more Info contact me or anyone
+For more information contact me or anyone

 Sadly (and due to

 a record-breaking number of incredible [...] submissions), my PlaygroundsBook

 However, I had a blast enjoying the Keynote and especially trying out new stuff with SwiftUI and I already

 Also, as many other scholars put it:

 This year showed me how special the WWDC really is and what an immense privilege it is to be invited

 WWDC18Link to my 2018 PlaygroundBook

-After I had such an awesome expeience last year, I couldn't have been more exited when I saw Apple's
+After I had such an awesome experience last year, I couldn't have been more exited when I saw Apple's

 The conference itself was no less exciting.
 With macOS dark mode, ARKit 2.0 and CreateML and so much more stuff it was a very awesome week.